rsmith-nl/dxf2fbd/README.rst

 The author regularly creates extrusions (using “swep”) in CalculiX Graphics.
 Doing this manually is a relatively time-consuming process.

-For a non-parametric part, it is easier to scetch the geometry in a 2D CAD program like LibreCAD_, and then convert that scetch to instructions for CalculiX Graphics.
+For a non-parametric part, it is easier to sketch the geometry in a 2D CAD program like LibreCAD_, and then convert that sketch to instructions for CalculiX Graphics.

 .. _LibreCAD: https://librecad.org/